-The effect.py module is the actual code for the effect.
-Directories at the same level are for local resources for the effect.

-Note: Notice that the resource directories contains another sub-directory with the same name as the effect.
-This is because these folders are added to a virtual directory (for each resource type), so we should place it in a directory to reduce the chance of a name collisions.

-Note: Two effects with the texture name texture.png in the root of their local textures/directory will cause a name collision were the texture from the first registered effect will be used in both effects.
-This can be used to override resources intentionally.
+The effect.py module is where the draw logic for the effect resides.
+Directories at the same level are for resources for the effect.
+Notice that the resource directories contains another directory with the name of the effect.
+This is because these folders are added to a virtual directory (for each resource type) so we should place it in a directory to reduce the change of name collisions.
+Two effects with the texture texture.png in the root of their local textures/directory will cause the first effect to